-As explained for the Web service provider earlier in this document, JADE supports both Document- and RPC-style Web services.
-In the consumer, this information is part of the WSDL definition, and JADE will build the Web service consumer methods and classes differently for the two styles.
+As explained for the web service provider earlier in this document, Jade supports both Document- and RPC-style web services.
+In the consumer, this information is part of the WSDL definition, and Jade will build the web service consumer methods and classes differently for the two styles.

-For RPC-style, classes are built for each definition in the WSDL that is not a primitive type; that is, all classes used as Web service consumer method parameters and return types, plus all other classes to which they refer.
-The Web service consumer parameters and return types are JADE primitives or the classes used as Web service consumer classes.
-This gives a very natural JADE-like system, and for a simple JADE-to-JADE service, may be the easiest way to code but it requires careful design of the Web service provider methods, to avoid frequent reloads and changes in the consumer as method signatures are altered.
-In addition, the trend in Web services is away from RPC-style towards Document-style.
+For RPC-style, classes are built for each definition in the WSDL that is not a primitive type; that is, all classes used as web service consumer method parameters and return types, plus all other classes to which they refer.
+The web service consumer parameters and return types are Jade primitive types or the classes used as web service consumer classes.
+This gives a very natural Jade-like system, and for a simple Jade-to-Jade service, may be the easiest way to code but it requires careful design of the web service provider methods, to avoid frequent reloads and changes in the consumer as method signatures are altered.
+In addition, the trend in web services is away from RPC-style towards Document-style.

-For Document-style, classes are built as for RPC-style but two additional classes are built for each Web service method: one containing the parameters and the other for the return value.
+For Document-style, classes are built as for RPC-style but two additional classes are built for each web service method: one containing the parameters and the other for the return value.
 The Erewhon schema WebServiceConsumerSchema shows this.
-To call the Web service method, an input parameter object is created, populated, and used as the method parameter, and an output parameter object is automatically created and populated as needed by the method call.
+To call the web service method, an input parameter object is created, populated, and used as the method parameter, and an output parameter object is automatically created and populated as needed by the method call.

-This requires a little more coding, but with careful design can be a much more flexible mechanism, as you can write a few general-purpose Web service methods and use one or more of the parameters to determine the actual processing.
+This requires a little more coding, but with careful design can be a much more flexible mechanism, as you can write a few general-purpose web service methods and use one or more of the parameters to determine the actual processing.